Scalloped Potatoes

 2. Using a mandolin slicer or a sharp knife, evenly slice the potatoes into ⅛-inch thin slices.
 Pat the potato slices dry with paper towels or clean kitchen towel.

-3. Melt the butter in a medium saucepan.
+3. Melt the butter in a medium saucepan over medium heat.
 Add the flour and stir into a paste to form a roux.
 Cook for a minute or two.
-Slowly pour in the milk and whisk until the sauce is smooth.
+Slowly pour in the milk and whisk until the sauce is smooth and has thickened.
 Stir in the nutmeg, salt and season with freshly ground black pepper to taste.

 4. Layer one third of the potatoes evenly in the bottom of the prepared pan.
 Top with one third of the sliced onions and one third of the fresh thyme leaves.
 Pour one third of the of the sauce over the potatoes and spread it out evenly over the vegetables with a spatula.
 Repeat two more times with layers of potatoes, onions, thyme and sauce.
 Sprinkle the Gruyère and Parmesan cheeses on top.